Community Detection in Partially Observable Social Networks: Experimental Evaluation

 Finally, the NMI of \textsf{KroMFac} and two baseline schemes for synthetic and real-world graphs are shown in Table~\ref{table:perfsyn}, where both RN and FF sampling strategies are applied and BIGCLAM is adopted for community detection.
 The NMI performance of BIGCLAM for {\em complete} networks without deleting nodes and edges is also shown to provide an upper bound of our approach.
 We find that our \textsf{KroMFac} framework noticeably outperforms the baselines for all synthetic and real-world datasets with substantial improvement rates of up to 22.85\% and 63.47\% over Baselines 1 and 2, respectively.
 Interestingly, our findings reveal that the NMI performance of \textsf{KroMFac} is not likely to be influenced by the network size; for example, similar NMIs are obtained from Graphs 1, 7, and 13, whose network attributes are identical, except for the network size.
 From the results, it is also clear that the performance of Baseline 2 is almost comparable to or even worse than that of Baseline 1, which shows that including the entirety of recovered nodes and edges is not beneficial.
-Furthermore, we observe that the performance of both \textsf{KroMFac} and two baselines is higher when the FF sampling strategy is applied due to the fact that FF sampling tends to preserve the degree distribution of the true graph.
+This result asserts the importance of the influential node selection component in our proposed framework.
+Furthermore, we observe that when the FF sampling strategy is applied, the performance of both \textsf{KroMFac} and two baselines is higher than the case of RN sampling; this implies that the improvement rate of \textsf{KroMFac} over baseline schemes is reduced for FF sampling.
+This is due to the fact that FF sampling tends to preserve the degree distribution of the true graph~\cite{graphsampling} and thus the community structures of the partially observable network would be less distorted than the case where RN sampling is used.